mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 """""""""""
-If you are a trailblazer at your institution and need to configure MsPASS for your local cluster, you may want to first review the material in this User's Manual fourd in the section :ref:`getting_started_overview`.
+If you are a trailblazer at your institution and need to configure MsPASS for your local cluster, you may want to first review the material in this User's Manual found in the section :ref:`getting_started_overview`.
 That provides some fundamental concepts on HPC systems and how those concepts are abstracted in MsPASS to produce a virtual cluster.
 This section focuses on the nuts and bolts of what you might have to change in your